Backbase/backbase.github.io/content/posts/meetups/meet-js-community/post.md

 ## Agenda

-17:30 - 17:45 PM - Registration, grab a drink
+17:30 - 17:45 - Registration, grab a drink

-17:45 - 17:55 PM - Welcome from Backbase and meet.js
+17:45 - 17:55 - Welcome from Backbase and meet.js

-18:00 - 18:20 PM - Piotr Maliga | "Angular is not that bad"
+18:00 - 18:20 - Piotr Maliga | "Angular is not that bad"

-18:25 - 18:50 PM - Timofei Iatsenko | "Internalization with LinguiJS"
+18:25 - 18:50 - Timofei Iatsenko | "Internalization with LinguiJS"

-18:50 - 19:25 PM - Mikołaj Bogucki | "Beyond Video Calls: A Practical Introduction to WebRTC"
+18:50 - 19:25 - Mikołaj Bogucki | "Beyond Video Calls: A Practical Introduction to WebRTC"

-19:30 - 20:30 PM - Networking, food & drinks
+19:30 - 20:30 - Networking, food & drinks